RabdeepKaur/Treasure-Thirteen/README.md

 Overview
 The Hidden Treasure Game  inspired by Minesweeper.
 Players navigate a grid to uncover treasures while avoiding obstacles.
 Each treasure found grants extra lives, and obstacles reduce lives if clicked.

-How to Play
-Start the Game: Click the "Start Game" button to begin your adventure.
-A storyline will introduce the game, and then the game board will appear.

 Gameplay:

 Click Tiles: Click on tiles to uncover either treasures or obstacles.
 Safe tiles may reveal empty spaces.